 Off-page SEO is what you do beyond your website to improve your site’s authority.
-This includes getting your business listed on directories, optimizing Google My Business, link building, and more.
+This includes getting your business listed on directories, optimizing Google Business Profile, link building, and more.

 Today our focus is on the essentials of Local On-Site SEO optimization and the 7 basics you need to master to improve your local search engine ranking.

 1. Optimize your homepage

 You may have come across the sleek, clean, single image style websites, but for a business, this format misses several opportunities to make an impression on potential customers, not to mention missed opportunities in SEO ranking.

 Your homepage has link equity and the highest potential for high SEO ranking.
 It’s the first page that people see if your link is shared or mentioned elsewhere, and it should aim to draw them deeper into your website.